 At a Heritage Council meeting on the 25th June 1999, it was resolved to enter the "former Landsborough Shire Council Chambers" into the Queensland Heritage Register.

 Landsborough Museum is the business entity of the Historical Society, which formed in 1973."Our mission is to collect, research, conserve, interpret and exhibit the artifacts, memorabilia, documents, photographs and stories of indigenous and non-indigenous peoples whose heritage can be linked to that region, known in the year 2000, as Caloundra City."

 The Society has a management committee comprised of a President, Vice President, Secretary and Treasurer who ensure the efficient running of the Museum.

 The museum has a large group of volunteers, each with their own specialites that also help with the day to day running of the museum.
 We would like to welcome more commited volunteers.
+We need cleaners in particular.
+Volunteers carry out a diverse range of activities including working in the library, helping with exhibitions, general cleaning and maintenance, computer data entry, admin and archival work.
+We are looking for committed volunteers who are happy to work in any area where they are needed.
 If you feel you can commit to being a dedicated volunteer, please contact the museum.
-We need cleaners and people to meet and greet.
 We are also registered with Centrelink.